 It's more than a slight error and ought to be corrected.
 It conceals the reality.
 It carries the inference that all of the minerals vested in the state while in the ground are held in trust by the state for the people.
 With great personal respect, that is quite misleading.
-It runs counter to the effect of the legislation on the matter which provides that any mineral that In NSW the miner is the beneficiary of the only trust-like relationship that exists.

-is lawfully mined becomes the property of the person by or on behalf of whom it is mined at the time the material from which it is recovered is severed from the land from which it is mined.
+It runs counter to the effect of the legislation on the matter which provides that any mineral that is lawfully mined becomes the property of the person by or on behalf of whom it is mined at the time the material from which it is recovered is severed from the land from which it is mined.